HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-28-Floor flatness measuring device.md

 In this process, there are two **drawbacks** that

 * Success of grinding depends on personal skill based on eye measurement
-* There is no quantified measurement results on how much an operator levels the ground off
+* There is no quantified measurement system on how much an operator levels the ground off

 Thus, if there is a way to **support flatness measurement task through quantifying atypical image data and visualizing data**, work efficiency and reliability can be increased.
 I made a team with my friend and undertook to solve this problem.